AkumaVenom/TheDevilLands-UE4-UWP-XboxOne/README.md

 # TheDevilLands-UE4-UWP-XboxOne Alpha Version WIP

 ---------------------------------------
-A first person dark fantasy RPG xbox game that uses 3D world environments mixed with animated 2D sprites.
+A first person post apocalyptic dark fantasy RPG game project for UWP Xbox One.

+Explore, Battle & Level Up while trying to survive the deadly demonic post apocalyptic world where cultists summon powerful demons.

+The undead lurk in the shadows waiting for a chance to devour the living and factions fight for supremacy over the devil lands.
 ---------------------------------------
 The Devil Lands Inspiration comes from:

-("DOOM": First person, 3D levels mixed with animated 2D sprites.)
+("DOOM": Demonic Theme, First person, 3D levels mixed with animated 2D sprites.)

-("Diablo": Dark Medieval Fantasy RPG, Dark Fantasy Characters & Weapons, Dark Fantasy style OpenWorlds/Levels.)
+("Diablo": Dark Fantasy Theme, Procedural Dungeons)

+("Fallout": Post apocalyptic Theme, Factions)

 ---------------------------------------
 Current NPCs Ingame: